Efficient Property Management in Notion: A Step-by-Step Guide

 Adding properties to a database in Notion is straightforward.
 Once you have created a database or opened an existing one, follow these steps:

-After choosing a property type, give it a name, select an icon (if desired), and configure any additional options that appear.
-For example, when adding a formula property, you can set up calculations using Notion’s built-in functions and advanced operators.Repeat for additional properties
+After selecting a property type, give it a name, and if desired, choose an icon or color.
+For advanced properties like Formula or Rollup, configure any additional options that appear.
+For example, with a formula property you can set up calculations using Notion’s built-in functions and advanced arithmetic, while a rollup property allows you to aggregate data from related databases.

-Continue adding more properties by repeating steps 3 to 5 as needed to enhance your database’s structure.
+Continue adding more properties by repeating steps 3 through 5 as needed to enhance your database’s structure.

 Managing Properties